directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

 In Directus the second parameter can be either [offset](https://docs.directus.io/reference/query.html#offset) and [page](https://docs.directus.io/reference/query.html#page) which are associated with offset-based and page-based pagination respectively.

 - Offset-based pagination: This deals with specifying a value (or offset) that indicates the number of items to skip or where the items being fetched should start from.
 It works hand-in-hand with the `limit` parameter to return a fixed number of items.
 For example, for a dataset of 200 items, if `offset=20` and `limit=10`, items 21-30 will be returned.

-- Page-base pagination: This is an abstraction of the offset-based pagination where a page number is specified (e.g. 1, 2, 3,…) which will be used under the hood to calculate the offset.
+- Page-based pagination: This is an abstraction of the offset-based pagination where a page number is specified (e.g. 1, 2, 3) which will be used under the hood to calculate the offset.

 For this tutorial, the `page` parameter will be used to implement both the pagination and infinite scrolling.

 ## Implementing Pagination with Directus

-Modify the *app/page.js* file to the following:
+Modify the `app/page.js` file to the following:

 ```js
 import directus from "@/lib/directus";